esrlabs/northstar/HACKING.md

 ## Rust environment

-Developing with north requires some tooling.
+Developing with northstar requires some tooling.
 The first starting point is to install `Rust` via `https://rustup.rs`.

 ### Install Rust nightly toolchain